zty199/Lenovo_Legion_5_Hackintosh/README.md

 Type | Status
 :---------|:----------
 CPU | ✅
-AMD GPU | ✅
+AMD GPU Acceleration | ✅
+CPU & GPU Power Management | ✅
 Audio | ✅
 Ethernet | ✅
 Intel Wi-Fi | ✅
-USB periphials | ✅
-Battery | ✅
+Battery Status | ✅
 Shutdown / Reboot |✅

 ## What's not working

 Type | Info | Status
 :---------|:---------|:----------
-USB storage | The XHCI controller is unsupported, so we have to use GenericUSBXHCI at the moment which doesn't fully support Monterey. | ❌
-MediaTek Wi-Fi | MediaTek Wi-Fi doesn't work on macOS, note that Intel Wi-Fi will work. | ❌ iServices | Not set-up properly, will work soon | ❌
+USB | At the moment we need to disable one of the two USB controllers, so the ports connected to it will NOT work even in other OSes, until the setting is reverted in UMAF. | ⚠️
+Bluetooth | ^ | ^
+Brightness | Doesn't even work properly in Linux, this is because this laptop uses DC Dimmer instead of PWN, (Lunar)[https://github.com/alin23/Lunar] app can be used as workaround. | ⚠️
+Sleep | PowerPlay panic on wake, still investigating | ⚠️

-## Pre-installation notes
+## Instructions

+### Pre-Installation

-### Disabling XHC1
+#### Disabling XHC1

 > **Warning**
 >